Pauyy/Blackjack-Simulator/Protocol.md

 # 8. Loop
 After one Round was played the game can go on
 Output: `remainingCards|208` where 208 is the number of remaining cards
+Output: `shuffleCards|` expected input: `0` for no shuffeling or anything else for shuffeling
 Output: `nextround|` expected input: `0` for stopping the game anythin else for playing another round